CWeera1/IDMM-validation-utility/README.md

 # Data Migration Utility - WIP

-Data Migration Utility is a Python-based tool for validating CSV files for upload into Infosistema DMM.
+Data Migration Utility is a Python-based tool for validating CSV files for upload into Infosistema DMM via accessing an external API.

 ## Scope Change